zeptofs/nz-api-documentation/source/index.html.md

 * The `Idempotency-Key` header is optional but recommended.
 * Only the `POST` action for the Payments, Payment Requests and Refunds endpoints support the use of the `Idempotency-Key`.
 * Endpoints that use the `GET` or `DELETE` actions are idempotent by nature.
+* A request that quickly follows another with the same idempotency key may return with `503 Service Unavailable`.
+If so, retry the request after the number of seconds specified in the `Retry-After` response header.

 ## Error responses